Jinshanling Great Wall

-The name Jinshanling Great Wall was derived from Big and Small Jinshanling, the land formations in which the wall was built on.
-The wall was created using massive bricks weighing around 26t pounds each and the resulting structure consists of 5 passes and a total of sixty seven towers.
+The name Jinshanling Great Wall was derived from Big and Small Jinshanling, the land formations on which the wall was built.
+The wall was created using massive bricks weighing around 26t pounds each and the resulting structure consists of 5 passes and a total of sixty-seven towers.
 The towers are positioned every 100 meters of the wall and each tower is around 33 feet high.
-The towers are designed based on specific functions so you will find that some of them will be made of two levels while some are single level towers.
-The two level towers often have the first floor with windows in which arrows are fired at the enemies.
+The towers are designed based on specific functions so you will find that some of them will be made of two levels while some are single-level towers.
+The two-level towers often have the first floor with windows in which arrows are fired at the enemies.
 The second floor was the area where the weapons and other items are stored.

 There are other towers to visit while in the Jinshanling Great Wall.
 The great thing about the towers is that they are in pretty good form and so the structures have been preserved.
 You can visit the Towers of Tauchun, Black and General, all carrying old stories and legends.
 One of those wonderful legends was of the Wangjinglou Tower in which it was said that the stones used to create the structure were carried to the mountain by the Jade Emperor’s Nephew, Er Lang Shen.
 General Tower is a commemoration of a female heroine named Wu Guihua for her sacrifices against Northern enemies.

-There are seasonal trips to the Jinshanling Great Wall in which the best time to visit would be between the third week of November to the second week of March for low season.
+There are seasonal trips to the Jinshanling Great Wall in which the best time to visit would be between the third week of November to the second week of March for the low season.
 More people visit during March to November months.
-If you want to take advantage of the cableway, you can choose the one way or round trip tickets.
+If you want to take advantage of the cableway, you can choose the one-way or round-trip tickets.

-If you want to visit Jinshanling Great Wall, be sure to wear comfortable trekking outfit and footwear and do not bring unnecessary baggage, the steep steps and perilous sections of the tower can be a challenge as well as the overall elevation of the wall.
-It is more ideal for those who are physically fit but is welcome for anyone who wants to see one of the better preserved sections of the great wall.
+If you want to visit Jinshanling Great Wall, be sure to wear a comfortable trekking outfit and footwear and do not bring unnecessary baggage, the steep steps and perilous sections of the tower can be a challenge as well overall elevation of the wall.
+It is more ideal for those who are physically fit but is welcome for anyone who wants to see one of the better-preserved sections of the great wall.